 - Better sensors so systems adjust for safety before trouble strikes.

-- Eco-friendly materials and manufacturing to protect the planet.
+- Environmentally friendly products and manufacturing to shield the world.

 FAQ

-What is an electric actuator in a car?
+What is an electric actuator in a cars and truck?

-It’s a device that turns electrical power into movement, letting you open or close things like sunroofs or tailgates.
+It’s a gadget that turns electric power into activity, letting you open or close things like sunroofs or tailgates.

-A linear actuator pushes or pulls the tailgate while sensors and a controller manage movement and safety.
+A linear actuator presses or pulls the tailgate while sensors and a controller take care of motion and security.

-What type of motor is used in a sunroof?
+What type of motor is utilized in a sunroof?

-Mostly DC or brushless DC (BLDC) motors, chosen for quiet, reliable, and controlled movement.
+Mainly DC or brushless DC (BLDC) motors, selected for peaceful, trusted, and controlled motion.

 Are electric sunroofs reliable?